Making a complaint

 For more information about our complaints process, download our Complaints Policy.

-If you are not satisfied with our response, or your complaint has not been resolved within 90 days, you can also refer your concern to the Australian Financial Complaints Authority (AFCA).
+If you are not satisfied with our response, or your complaint has not been resolved within the required timeframe, you can also refer your concern to the Australian Financial Complaints Authority (AFCA).

 AFCA is an independent external dispute resolution scheme authorised by the Minister for Revenue and Financial Services.
 AFCA provides fair and independent financial services complaint resolution that is free to super fund members.